Anatomy of the Knee Joint

 - Footwear to control gait while walking or running and to decrease the pressure on the kneecap.

-- Physical therapy is recommended which helps to control pain and swelling, prevent formation of scar of soft tissue, and helps in collagen formation.
+- Physical therapy is recommended which helps to control pain and swelling, prevent formation of scar tissue, and helps in collagen formation.
 The physiotherapist will extend your knee and apply direct lateral to medial pressure to the knee which helps in relocation.
 It includes straightening and strengthening exercises of the hip muscles and other exercises which will improve range of motion.

 Surgical treatment is recommended for those individuals who have recurrent patella dislocation.
 Some of the surgical options include: